MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/function.md

 There are two things to note in the above code.

 - Just like any other value, functions can also be assigned to a variable.
-And you call them using this variable name, as well as the old name
+And you call them using this variable name, as well as the old name.
 - Remember just like objects, by assigning functions to a variable we are not copying it, instead just passing its reference.